KyberNetwork/developer-portal/docs/guide-tradingapi.md

 title: Using the Trading API
 ---
 ## Overview
-Our trading API allows you to programmatically interact with the Kyber Network contract without in depth understanding of smart contracts. **The API currently only supports ETH <-> ERC20 token trades.**
+Our trading API allows you to programmatically interact with the Kyber Network contract without in depth understanding of smart contracts. **The /buy_rate and /sell_rate APIs are currently restricted to ETH <-> ERC20 token.
+If you want to get the rates for a conversion between token A and token B, you need to run both APIs; the first to sell token A to ETH and the second to buy token B with ETH.**
 ## Scenario 1: Perform ETH -> KNC (ERC20 token) conversion
 ### Step 1a - Check if KNC token is supported
 Querying ``https://api.kyber.network/currencies`` will return a JSON of tokens supported on Kyber Network.
 Details about the `currencies` endpoint can be found in the `Trading` section of [reference](api-trading.md#currencies). </br>